January Sales Guide 2026 — Best Deals and When to Shop

 Best Categories in the January Sales (2026 and Beyond)

-- ASOS โ Typically runs 50โ70% off on selected lines, with an additional percentage off using codes.
-Check our ASOS store page for current codes.
+- ASOS — Typically runs 50–70% off on selected lines, with an additional percentage off using codes.
+Check our fashion deals for current codes.

-- Boohoo and PrettyLittleThing โ Already competitively priced, both typically offer additional January reductions that bring prices to very low levels.
-Visit our Boohoo and PrettyLittleThing store pages.
+- Boohoo and PrettyLittleThing — Already competitively priced, both typically offer additional January reductions that bring prices to very low levels.
+Browse the fashion category for live codes.

-- Nike and JD Sports โ Athletic and sportswear see January reductions that are often deeper than their Black Friday offers.
-See our Nike and JD Sports store pages.
+- Nike and JD Sports — Athletic and sportswear see January reductions that are often deeper than their Black Friday offers.
+See our sports & outdoors deals.
+Fila is a live sportswear brand running January clearance on trainers and tracksuits.

 Browse all fashion deals on our fashion category page.